Macrometacorp/tutorial-addressbook-streams/README.md

 Now goto the `Properties` tab in the aws console for this bucket and open `Static website hosting` option.
 In there select the option `Use this bucket to host a website` and provide `index.html` for both `Index document` and `Error document` text fields.
 Click on save and the website is now live!

+## 5. Already deployed demo

+Go to `http://try.macrometa.addressbook-streams.s3-website.us-east-2.amazonaws.com/` login with your tenant, fabric and credentials and start adding contacts.